SandraBotica/sql-challenge/README.md

       This is my sql file, which includes the table schemata and queries in one.
       I kept changing my ERD, hence there are 2 other sql files, but please ignore these.

-      For question 1 I demonstrated 2 ways to get the same result.
-I used joind and another used sub-query.
+      For question 1, I demonstrated two ways to get the same result.
+I used joins and then a sub-query.

 4. Question1-Question8.csv files saved from sql.